Ernest Hayes (engineer): Early life

 Eben Ernest Hayes was born at Monks Kirby, England, on 4 February 1851, the first of 10 children of Ebenezer Hayes and Hannah Jones.
 Ernest was educated locally, then apprenticed as a millwright, learning fitting and turning, remodelling machinery and dressing millstones.
 Hayes married Hannah Eleanora Pearson at Whitington, Norfolk, on 15 February 1881 and emigrated to New Zealand at Port Chalmers on 14 November 1882.

 Hayes settled in Central Otago, running flour mills and developing a 150 acre farm with a small workshop, where he began to invent tools to help his farm work.

 Inventor

 In 1895, Hayes began to manufacture tools and agricultural equipment, establishing a workshop that became his engineering works.
 In 1910 Hayes built his first wind turbine to power the workshop; he replaced this with a Pelton wheel in 1927.
 Apart from windpumps, developed in 1912, Hayes' principal inventions are various types of wire strainer, used for applying tension to wire fences.

+One of Hayes' products was a chain grab wire strainer tool with two clamps to hold the wires.
+The tension is applied by alternately moving the jaws of the mechanism along the chain.
+Once the wires are sufficiently strained they are looped together and tied.
+Hayes began development of the strainer tool in 1905 and refined it in five versions until the final version in 1924.
+The Hayes strainer became well known in the farming community, and was exported to 30 countries.
+In 1981, the New Zealand Industrial Design Council recognised the smooth grip chain wire strainer with a Designmark award.
+As of 2025, the Hayes smooth grip chain strainer is still in production.